 This will help you to pack on muscle mass without using weights and continuing to perform functional moves.

-Using these bars for push-ups helps to keep some of the stress off your wrists by lining up the hand, wrist, and arm.
+Using these stands for push-ups helps to keep some of the stress off your wrists by lining up the hand, wrist, and arm.
 They also allow you to go down further than a regular push-up because they add a few inches more to go down.
 This helps you work the chest at a deeper level and create bigger pectoral muscles.

 You can use them for decline push-ups or place them farther apart to perform wide stance push-ups, engaging more chest muscles.
-These bars are also known to add strength to your wrists as well.
+These stands are also known to add strength to your wrists as well.

 These bands are so versatile, and they are compact and perfect to bring along on a trip.
 They are also very affordable but can add powerful results to your calisthenics workouts.
 They come in various weights or degrees of resistance and can be wrapped and stretched in any way needed.